StatusWise/statuswise/docs/ADMIN_DASHBOARD.md

 **Admin button not showing**
 - Ensure user has `is_admin = true` in the database
-- Check that migration was completed successfully
+- Check that the user table has the correct schema
 - Verify JWT token is valid and user is properly authenticated

 **403 Forbidden errors**
 - Confirm user has admin privileges
 - Check that `require_admin_access` is working correctly
-- Verify database migration added admin column
+- Verify database schema includes admin column

 **Data not loading**
 - Check backend server is running and accessible